Skip to main content Skip to footer

 }

-After applying this code, the PivotTable will display in the JavaScript application like so:
+After applying this code, the PivotTable will display in the JavaScript application as a summarized report based on the source data.

 <body>